Visual Vibration Tomography: Estimating Interior Material Properties from Monocular Video: Related Work

 \subsection{Material Analysis from Images and Video}

 In computer vision, scene understanding is an important goal that includes, among many tasks, characterization of materials.
-Previous works have classified material categories~\cite{liu2010exploring, bell2015material, Schwartz_2013_ICCV_Workshops} and estimated surface properties~\cite{sharan2008image, ho2006direction} from images.
-In contrast to static image analysis, works have estimated material properties from videos, although these are often restricted to specific object categories, such as fabrics~\cite{bhat2003estimating, bickel2010design, Wang:2011:DDE, miguel2012data, bouman2013estimating} and trees~\cite{wang2017botanical}.
-Other works have inferred material properties from 3D point clouds~\cite{wang2015deformation, kim2017data} and known external forces~\cite{xu2015interactive}, but such measurements are harder to obtain than a 2D video. ``Visual vibrometry''~\cite{davis2015visual, visvib2017pami} uses a video's motion spectrum to estimate stiffness and damping of fabrics and rods.
+Previous work has estimated material categories~\cite{liu2010exploring, bell2015material, Schwartz_2013_ICCV_Workshops} and surface properties~\cite{sharan2008image, ho2006direction} from images.
+In contrast to static images, videos have been used to estimate material properties, although these are often restricted to specific object categories, such as fabrics~\cite{bhat2003estimating, bickel2010design, Wang:2011:DDE, miguel2012data, bouman2013estimating} and trees~\cite{wang2017botanical}.
+Other work has inferred material properties from 3D point clouds~\cite{wang2015deformation, kim2017data} and known external forces~\cite{xu2015interactive}, but such measurements are harder to obtain than a 2D video. ``Visual vibrometry''~\cite{davis2015visual, visvib2017pami} uses a video's motion spectrum to estimate stiffness and damping of fabrics and rods.
 This is a promising step towards a general approach for estimating material properties, but it is restricted to homogenized properties.
-In a similar vein, some works have used video data to identify structural modes~\cite{chen2014structural, YANG2020110183, s19051229}.
+In a similar vein, others have used video data to identify structural modes~\cite{chen2014structural, YANG2020110183, s19051229}.
 Davis et al. demonstrated how to visualize image-space modes and use them for plausible simulation~\cite{davis2014visual, davis2015image}.